 How Does It Work?

-We use electromagnetic utility locating tools in conjunction with ground penetrating radar to provide you with a clear and complete picture of what’s underneath your project site.
+We use electromagnetic (EM) utility locating tools in conjunction with ground penetrating radar (GPR) to provide you with a clear and complete picture of what’s underneath your project site.
 It’s our standard practice to use 3 different tools on every project, improving the accuracy and reliability of the data we collect.
 We can customize the deliverables to fit your project needs, from detailed electronic sketches to full utility mapping with survey grade GPS coordinates, as well as GIS updates.

 Why Do I Need Private Utility Locating?